Why we wrote this guide

 Metadata can be edited and delivered to YouTube a few ways.

-Select CMS partners are granted API (application programing Interface) access to build proprietary software that interacts with the YouTube system, to manage large amounts of metadata.
+- Select CMS partners are granted API (application programming Interface) access to build proprietary software that interacts with the YouTube system, to manage large amounts of metadata.

 VEVO and YouTube